Cross Cultural Management Guide – Switzerland

 - In the Italian and French cantons, there is less of a tendency to arrive early and it is not uncommon for managers to work past the end of the work day.

-- Cross cultural management is more likely to succeed if you understand that the Swiss are not risk takers.
+- It's important to understand that the Swiss are not risk-takers.

 Boss or Team Player?